rachelelle/rachelelle.github.io/_posts/2016-05-06-smartbrush.markdown

     <td></td>
   </tr>
 </table>
-  View the second version wireframe in greater detail <a href="https://www.figma.com/file/5036UJPwm5jX8cpyTlir3k/PROG-03-Milestone-1-Public" target="_blank">here</a>.
 <p>
 <img src="/img/portfolio/smartbrush/branding.png" class="img-responsive">
 </section>

 <section>
   <h1 class="section-title">Final Prototype</h1>
   We developed the final prototype on Android.
 Brushing animations (made in After Effects) indicate the progress of brushing your teeth as the teeth turn from yellow to white and the pulsating effect highlight the areas of your teeth to brush.
 We established a streak system in which a streak is equal to brushing twice in a day and flossing once during the day.
 The counter resets daily at midnight.
-After the timer countdown for the Brushing Screens reach 0, the watch will vibrate to indicate an automatic transition to the next screen.
+After the 15-second timer for the Brushing Screens reaches 0, the watch will vibrate to indicate an automatic transition to the next screen.
   <p>
   <h3 class="subtitle">Final Flow</h3>
   <a href="/img/portfolio/smartbrush/finaldesignflow.png" target="_blank"><img src="/img/portfolio/smartbrush/finaldesignflow.png" class="img-responsive"></a>